Euler class groups and motivic stable cohomotopy: Group structures and naive -homotopy classes

 Thus, to establish the result, it suffices to show that $[h]$ as in Lemma~\ref{lem:welldefined} is a model for the composite of this lift and the geometric $\nabla$.
 Given the constructions above, the result follows by comparison with the explicit formula for $\nabla$ given in Construction~\ref{construction:geometricfold} combined with Lemma~\ref{lem:geometricfold}. \end{proof}

 \begin{rem} The formula in Theorem~\ref{thm:concretetau} is motivated by van der Kallen's group structure on orbit sets of unimodular rows \cite{vdKallen83}.
 In fact, it is possible to use the formula in Construction~\ref{construction:geometriccomposition} to establish directly that the composition so-defined is unital, associative and commutative.
-Following this course likely produces a composition in greater generality than we have established here (e.g., presumably one could make a statement, suitably modified, that holds for $X$ the spectrum of an arbitrary commutative Noetherian ring).
-Nevertheless, we have not pursued this approach for two reasons.
-From a theoretical point of view, we felt the homotopy theoretic techniques in Section~\ref{s:cohomotopy} give a nice ``explanation" for the formulas regarding composition and yield strong functoriality properties without significant additional work.
-From the standpoint of applications, in Section~\ref{s:Euler} our appeal to the main results of \cite{Fasel15b} will force us to assume (for totally different reasons) that we are working with smooth affine $k$-algebras with $k$ infinite and having characteristic unequal to $2$. \end{rem}
+Following this course likely produces a composition in greater generality than we have established here (e.g., presumably one could make a statement, suitably modified, that holds for $U$ the spectrum of an arbitrary commutative Noetherian ring).
+Nevertheless, we have not pursued this approach because, from a theoretical point of view, we felt the homotopy theoretic techniques in Section~\ref{s:cohomotopy} give a nice ``explanation" for the formulas regarding composition and yield strong functoriality properties without significant additional work. \end{rem}